 Things We Love

-The MARCHWAY Ultralight Folding Tent Cot is a great option for anyone looking for a lightweight, easy-to-setup cot.
-The bars and rods are made from aircraft grade aluminum alloy, making it both light and sturdy.
+The MARCHWAY Ultralight Folding Tent Cot is a great option for anyone looking for a lightweight, easy-to-setup tent cot.
+The bars and rods are made from aircraft-grade aluminum alloy, making them both light and sturdy.

 And if you're worried about setting it up, don't be!
-The cot can be setup in just minutes, thanks to the easy-to-follow instructions.
+The tent cots can be set up in just minutes, thanks to the easy-to-follow instructions.

 So whether you're heading out for a weekend camping trip or an extended backpacking adventure, the MARCHWAY Ultralight Folding Tent Cot is a great option to consider.